virgili0/Virgilio/README.md

 A part from this, **every content** listed here is open source and free, most of that coming from the world-renowned universities and open source associations.

+When we learn something new, especially if wide and complex, is necessary to avoid confusion, so I tried to create the next steps of the path preferring contents from the same context and authors, when possible.
+When not possible, I collected both theory and examples, further some pointers to resources like "best practices for _______".

 #### I organized the Path in 4 sections: